Undertanding Calculus

 Section 4.2- Average Rate of Change

 To calculate how much more changed over an interval from , we simply divide the change in f over the change in x for the interval.
-Thus we divide, by the interval over we which are evaluating it, which is equal to .
+Thus we divide, by the interval over which we are evaluating it, which is equal to .
 Thus the relative change of f with respect to x over an interval is defined as:

 While this expression may seem rather simple, it does require some explanation.
 By dividing the change in f by the change in x what we are doing is calculating how much more f changed for a given change in x.
 For example in the function, , when x changed from 3 to 5, f changed from 81 to 375.
 Over this interval of from x=3 to x=5, the was 294.
 Thus the relative change in f with respect to a change in the independent variable x is:

-The value of 147 tells us that f changes 147 times faster than x over that interval of from x=3 to x=5 only.
+The value of 147 tells us that f changes 147 times more than x over that interval of from x=3 to x=5 only.
 Thus for each unit change in x, , the corresponding change in f is 147.
 We can therefore define the rate of change of a function with respect to its independent variable to be:

 Another way of understanding what rate of change of a function means is to look at the steepness of the line connecting the two endpoints of the interval under consideration.